How Gutenberg Will Revolutionize the Web

 Website builders like Wix offer real WYSIWYG editing.
 As you create content, it looks almost exactly the way it will appear once published.
 This is where Gutenberg is heading in the future: actual WYSIWYG instead of the now you see me, now you don’t editing experience we have now.

-WordPress isn’t there yet.
+WordPress isn’t there yet unless you add a premium plugin such as Elementor.
 This is what the Gutenberg editor will be able to do in “phase two” or later.
 Then mere mortals who need to be able to view the look and feel of their site while creating content will flock to WordPress as well.
 The current Gutenberg version is just the beginning.
 Now we have:

 - Drag-and-drop functionality